vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

     |  28.1 |
     +-------+

-Get the average temperature from the healthy sensors grouped by location
+Additionally, we can retrieve the average temperature of healthy sensors grouped by location with the following query:

 ```sql
 SELECT location,